Utah UCCJEA

 award would be clearly inappropriate.

-(2) The court may not assess fees, costs, or expenses against a
+(2) The court may not assess fees, costs, or expenses against a state except as

-state except as otherwise provided by law other than this chapter.
+otherwise provided by law other than this chapter.

-court of this state shall accord full faith and credit to an order made
+A court of this state shall accord full faith and credit to an order made

 consistently with this chapter which enforces a child custody determination by a